jlgrons/CELEHS-DSinA/Week_0_Materials/README.md

-# Website for CELEHS Data Science in Action.
+# Week 0 Materials for CELEHS Data Science in Action.